stewpage/gatsby-starter-developer-diary/posts/wrist-interfaces.md

 our human limitations.

-The technology that ushers in this sci-fi future will probably be much more prosaic (and safer) than Neuralink's invasive electrodes or even Kernel's TD-fNIRS helmets.
-Facebook's 2019 acquisition of CTRL-Labs and their continued investment in the wrist-worn nerve sensor technology mean that the first directly sensed consumer neurons will be those that innervate the forearm and hand.
+The technology that ushers in this sci-fi future will probably be much more prosaic — and safer — than Neuralink's invasive electrodes or even Kernel's TD-fNIRS helmets.
+Facebook's 2019 acquisition of [CTRL-Labs](https://www.theverge.com/2019/9/23/20881032/facebook-ctrl-labs-acquisition-neural-interface-armband-ar-vr-deal) and their continued investment in the wrist-worn nerve sensor technology mean that the first directly sensed consumer neurons will be those that innervate the forearm and hand.